Taiwan welcomes U.S. vaccine aid, bolstering its COVID fight

-TAOYUAN, Taiwan, June 21 (Reuters) - Taiwan welcomed 2.5 million COVID-19 vaccine doses from the United States on Sunday as help from a true friend, more than doubling the major semiconductor-producing island's arsenal of shots as it deals with a cluster of domestic infections.
+TAOYUAN, Taiwan (Reuters) - Taiwan welcomed 2.5 million COVID-19 vaccine doses from the United States on Sunday as help from a true friend, more than doubling the major semiconductor-producing island’s arsenal of shots as it deals with a cluster of domestic infections.

 “A friend in need is a friend indeed,” she added, switching into English.